coilysiren/website/src/pages/posts/2019-12-25-golang-pr-field-notes-part-1.md

 title: Golang PR Field Notes (Part 1)
 date: 2019-12-25T02:57:55.736Z
 description: >-
-  I'm writing these notes as a part of my grand question to make a performance improvement to Golang!
+  I'm writing these notes as a part of my grand quest to make a performance improvement to Golang!
 Follow along if you're interested in doing something similar.
 ---